|

 year later, in September 2022, Northwestern revealed further plans for

-the stadium.
-It is an entirely new facility, built from the ground
+the stadium: an entirely new facility, built from the ground

 up on the old stadium's site (the new stadium occupies the